jxxcarlson/elm-markdown/README.md

 ## Editor

-This section is relevant only to those wanting to implement a "fancy" editor that interacts with the rendered text in some way, e.g., as described below.
+This section is relevant only to those wanting to implement a "fancy" editor that interacts with the rendered text in some way, e.g., sync of source and rendered text, as described below.

 Following Luke Westby's talk at Elm Europe 2018, I've implemented an editor using custom elements and Codemirror.js.
 In addition, there is a start on a system for synchronizing the source text in the editor (Left) and the rendered text (Right).
 If one clicks somewhere in the gutter of the editor, the right-hand window scrolls to display the corresponding rendered text.
 There are quite a few moving parts to this system.
-Codemirror detects the click finds the line number and returns the corresponding text as string, forwarding this info to Elm.
-The function `ElmWithId.searchAST` finds the id of the corresponding element the AST, which is ultimately used by `Browser.Dom.setViewportOf` to set the viewport of the rendered text window.
+Codemirror detects the click, finds the line number, and returns the corresponding text as string, forwarding this info to Elm.
+The function `ElmWithId.searchAST` finds the id of the corresponding element the AST (parse tree), which is ultimately used by `Browser.Dom.setViewportOf` to set the viewport of the rendered text window.

-The system is not foolproof, the main weak point being that `searchAST` does no always find its target  This is "Left-to-Right" sync.
+The system is not yet foolproof, the main weak point being that `searchAST` does not always find its target  This is "Left-to-Right" sync.
 We also want to implement Right-to-Left sync.